Macau incident (1601): Portuguese executions

 When the eunuch tax commissioner Li Feng arrived in Macau, he demanded that the Dutch captives be handed over to the Chinese.
 As their access to the profitable Chinese trade was on the line, the Portuguese dared not defy this demand.
 However, they selected six Dutchmen who did not speak Portuguese, falsely claiming that the rest of the prisoners died of dysentery.
 Try as they might, Li Feng and his interpreters could not communicate with the six Dutchmen, just as the Portuguese had planned, and he was forced to return empty-handed.

 Dissatisfied by Li Feng's incomplete report, his superiors in Guangzhou made it known that they wanted all the Dutch prisoners to be extradited to Guangzhou.
 As the Portuguese merchants in Guangzhou relayed this wish back to Macau, the Portuguese in Macau resolved to execute the Dutch prisoners before the extradition could be carried out.
 The reason, according to both Apius and de Souto, was that Portuguese trade would be severely affected if the Dutch were able to establish contact with the Chinese.
 From how the provincial authorities reacted to the El Piñal episode with the Spanish, de Souto had reason to believe the Chinese would also be willing to grant the Dutch trade privileges to the detriment of the Portuguese.
 The record of Wang Linheng's discussion with Dai Yao shows that this was indeed the case.

 Having decided on a course of action, de Souto led a mob to urge Paulo de Portugal to sign the deaths of the Dutch prisoners.
-De Portugal initially demurred, since the authority to sentence men to death lay with his superior, the Viceroy of Goa, but eventually relented.
+De Portugal initially demurred, since the authority to sentence men to death laid with his superior, the Viceroy of Goa, but he eventually relented.
 In November, the six Dutchmen who appeared before Li Feng were hanged, and 11 others were put into the sea with stones strapped around their necks.
 Of the 20 prisoners, only Martinus Apius and two 17-year-old boys were spared.
 The three were transported to Portuguese Malacca.